 Toromont's operations are subject to a variety of federal, provincial, state and local environmental laws and regulations in Canada and the United States.
-Such laws and regulations relate to, among other things, the discharge of contaminants into water and air and onto land, the disposal of waste, the handling, storage and transportation of hazardous materials and the storage of materials in underground and above ground tanks.
+Such laws and regulations relate to, among other things, emissions into water and air and onto land, the disposal of waste, the handling, storage and transportation of hazardous materials and lubricants and fluids in bulk storage tanks.

 Toromont is committed to the responsible management of the environment.
-A variety of programs are conducted throughout its operations to support this commitment, including information sessions and training for employees, and the implementation of response mechanisms and reporting procedures to ensure that appropriate parties are informed about environmental risks and hazards and of specific problems, if and when they occur.
+A variety of programs are conducted throughout its operations to support this commitment, including education and training sessions for employees, compliance reviews, and the implementation of response mechanisms and reporting procedures to ensure that appropriate actions are taken and parties are informed about environmental risks and hazards, if and when situations occur.
 Management believes that Toromont is currently in compliance with applicable environmental laws and regulations in all material respects.
 Toromont's current costs of complying with such laws and regulations are not material.
-Toromont is in the process of extending its environmental management systems to newly acquired operations in Quebec and the Maritimes.
-Although costs of compliance are expected to increase over time, the Corporation does not anticipate that any significant expenditures will be necessary to ensure future compliance with applicable environmental laws and regulations.
-In addition, Toromont does not consider costs under Canada's and Provincial carbon tax regimes to be material.
+Although costs of compliance are expected to increase over time, the Company does not anticipate that any significant expenditures will be necessary to ensure future compliance with applicable environmental laws and regulations.

-Some components of CIMCO's activities involve the use of ammonia and alternative refrigerants, which must be stored and handled in accordance with applicable environmental regulations.
-Our operations are subject to federal, provincial and state regulations, which govern air emissions and impose specific requirements on the use and handling of chlorofluorocarbons, or CFCs, and certain other refrigerants.
+Some components of CIMCO's activities involve the use of refrigerants including ammonia, which must be stored and handled in accordance with applicable environmental regulations.
+These operations are subject to federal, provincial and state regulations, which govern air emissions and impose specific requirements on the use and handling of refrigerants.
 Regulations now prohibit the release of CFCs and HCFCs used as refrigerants into the environment, and require persons who repair and service equipment that use these refrigerants to be certified by the appropriate regulatory authority.
-The Corporation is a leader in the use of ammonia based refrigeration systems (and is increasing its use of CO2 based systems) and as such, current environmental regulations do not have a material adverse impact on compression operations.
-To the extent more stringent regulations are enacted, Toromont intends to continue to address them in a proactive manner.
+CIMCO is a leader in the use of ammonia based refrigeration systems (and is increasing its use of CO2 based systems) and as such, current environmental regulations do not have a material adverse impact on its operations.
+To the extent more stringent regulations are enacted, CIMCO intends to continue to address them in a proactive manner.

-During the past few years there has been an increase in the regulation of greenhouse gas ("GHG") emissions including mandatory GHG reporting and, in some jurisdictions, GHG reduction targets.
-Toromont does not have a large GHG footprint and as such do not meet the current thresholds set by the regulators for mandatory registration or reporting of our activity.
-We have remained committed to benchmarking our footprint annually and use the information to make connections between GHG and business activities where we can, and implement improvements accordingly.
-The Corporation's operations (excluding the assets acquired from the Hewitt Group) generated 49,649 CO2 equivalent GHG emissions in 2017 versus 51.632 CO2 equivalent GHG emissions in 2016, an overall decrease of 3.9%.
-The most significant Division driving the overall decrease in emissions is Toromont Energy, with a change of over 6.000 tonnes of CO2e: a 12% reduction overall compared to 2016.
-This reduction can be attributed to changes to the operations within the Sudbury Power Plant operations which have moved from a 24/7 operations into an on demand type model.
-The Corporation continues to adopt new procedures and utilize more energy efficient equipment in its operations to reduce energy use and we are always looking for improvements in how we track the resulting GHG emissions from all sources.
-The single largest point sources of GHG emissions remains within our fleet of service trucks and vehicles and we continue to look at opportunities for reduction such as intelligent dispatch software and tracking that can monitor routes and help manage driver behavior.
-In addition, our engine testing facilities at Toromont Cat Reman and our Power Systems operations in Brampton, Ontario contribute to the overall emission factors, but by right sizing the test runtimes, emission control and diesel engine technologies, we have been able to increase productivity while our GHG emissions remain flat.
+During the past few years, there has been an increase in the regulation of greenhouse gas ("GHG") emissions including mandatory GHG reporting and, in some jurisdictions, GHG reduction targets.
+Toromont does not have a large GHG footprint and as such does not meet the current thresholds set by the regulators for mandatory registration or reporting of its activity.
+Toromont Cat remains committed to benchmarking its footprint annually.
+It uses the information to make connections between GHG and business activities and to implement improvements accordingly.
+In 2019, the Company's operations generated approximately 70,900 tons of CO2 equivalent GHG emissions, compared to 71,100 tons in 2018.
+This includes Scope 3 emissions from the extraction, production and transportation of fuels, which were added to analysis commencing 2018.
+The single largest sources of GHG emissions remains within the Company's fleet of service trucks and vehicles.
+Toromont continues to look at opportunities for emissions reduction, such as intelligent dispatch software and tracking that can monitor routes and help manage driver behavior.
+In addition, engine testing facilities at Toromont Cat (Reman) and Power Systems operations in Brampton, Ontario contribute to the overall emission factors.

-Although Toromont expects the imposition of more stringent GHG regulations, Toromont does not currently anticipate any material expenditures will be necessary to ensure future compliance with more stringent GHG regulations.
-We cannot currently predict the effects, if any, of more stringent GHG regulations on our customers.
-However, the Corporation has many products and initiatives such as Eco-Chill, Eco-Snow, auxiliary power units, distributed generation power systems and Tier IV engines that are designed to reduce GHG emissions.
+Toromont does not currently anticipate that any material expenditures will be necessary to ensure future compliance with more stringent GHG regulations.
+The Company cannot currently predict the effects, if any, of more stringent GHG regulations on its customers.
+However, Toromont has many products and initiatives such as Eco-Chill, Eco-Snow, auxiliary power units, distributed generation power systems and Tier IV engines that are designed to help reduce GHG emissions.